iWinston/typeorm-plus/docs/using-cli.md

 ```

 This command will undo only the last executed migration.
-You can execute this command multiple times to revert mutliple migrations.
+You can execute this command multiple times to revert multiple migrations.
 Learn more about [Migrations](./migrations.md).

 ## Sync database schema